BN - Retro Benefits Review Process

 - The retro calc process runs daily and will change the results if additional changes are made.
 The last day to make changes to retro that has been calculated is two days prior to the payroll confirmation.

-- FSA/HSA - Flexible Spending Accounts or Health Savings Accounts contributions are not included in the retro deduction process (or arrears) as HRS will automatically read just the contribution due depending on 1.) the annual pledge amount, 2.) the contributions made to date, and 3.) the number of payrolls left in the calendar year (based on check date).
-If the FSA/HSA enrollment has an override, the annualization does not occur and, if necessary, a one-time paysheet adjustment must be made.
+- FSA/HSA - Flexible Spending Accounts or Health Savings Accounts contributions are not included in the retro deduction process (or arrears).
+HRS automatically adjusts the next payroll contribution due depending on 1.) the annual pledge amount, 2.) the contributions made to date, and 3.) the number of payrolls left in the calendar year (based on check date).
+If the FSA/HSA enrollment has an override, HRS will not perform this calculation and a one-time paysheet adjustment may need to be requested.

 - Savings Plans - Tax Sheltered Annuities (TIAA Cref, Fidelity, etc), Wisconsin Deferred Compensation (WDC) and other Savings plans are not included in the retro deduction process (or arrears).
 If the Savings enrollment was established as a flat amount, a one time paysheet adjustment must be made.
 If the Savings enrollment was established as a percentage contribution, and there are retroactive earnings, the percentage is based on the current + retro earnings.
 Otherwise a one time paysheet adjustment must be made.